Community Property Overview

 The number of legal issues surrounding a divorce can be overwhelming.
-Community property, alimony, custody, child support, division of retirement benefits accumulated during the marriage, visitation rights, and other legal matters all must be handled carefully.
+Property issues, alimony, custody, child support, division of retirement benefits accumulated during the marriage, visitation rights, and other legal matters all must be handled carefully.
 Finding the right divorce attorney is key.
 Contact an experienced, local divorce attorney near you today.